ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 In the global simulations using the GloFAS setup, it has been observed that the snow water equivalent ($SWE$) tend to accumulate over the years in some areas of the world.
 To solve this issue, glacier melting was introduced in LISFLOOD v5.

 The glacier melt routine establishes a maximum value of the SWE of $2000 \text{mm}$ in each elevation zone.
-If this threshold is exceeded, the excedent is moved to the inmediately lower zone, expecting that the higher temperature will melt it and prevent accumulation.
+If this threshold is exceeded, the excess is moved to the immediately lower zone, expecting that the higher temperature will melt it and prevent accumulation.

 $$
 GM_z =